-The table below shows Fund performance and benchmark performance for complete 12-month periods for the last five years to 31 January 2021.
+The table below shows Fund performance and benchmark performance, where applicable, for complete 12-month periods for the last five years ending on 31 May 2024.
 More recent performance information may be available by contacting us.

 These figures refer to the past.
 Past performance is not a reliable indicator of future returns.

-The performance is based on single priced Retail Accumulation Shares, allowing for net income reinvested, excluding any initial charge
+The fund performance is based on single priced Accumulation C Shares, allowing for net income accumulated.
 This information has been taken from Morningstar, an independent data source.